 An output produced by a workflow run, documents, reports, code, images, or any deliverable.

 A workflow artifact is the output a workflow runWorkflow RunWorkflows & AgentsAn execution of a workflowView reference → produces: a generated file, a report, a code change, a rendered document.
 It is the durable thing left behind once the run has finished and its steps have stopped executing.
 The run is the event and the artifact is the residue, the part that outlives the process and gets used by people and other systems.
-What makes an artifact worth modelling is provenance: a useful artifact remembers the run that made it, so anyone holding the output can trace it back to how it came to exist.
+An artifact carries provenance: it records the run that made it, so anyone holding the output can trace it back to how it came to exist.

 The term hardened in continuous-integration practice, where a build produces artifacts (compiled binaries, packaged releasesReleaseProduct SpecificationA shipped version of the productView reference →, test reports) that are stored and versioned separately from the source.
 Build systems and CI servers treated these outputs as first-class objects with their own retention, naming, and links back to the build number that generated them.
 The discipline of provenance grew alongside, driven partly by supply-chain security: knowing exactly which run produced a binary, from which inputs, became a requirement rather than a nicety.